davidofug/group-fund-manager/README.md

 # Group Fund Manager

-Enables Small Investment Group Administrators to Record Savings, Loans, and Investment transactions to ease book keeping.
+Allows administrators to keep record and track members' savings, loans, and investments.

-# How it works
+# How It Works

 1. Don’t have a group?
 Add it.